Cyber Security

 --add and --remove options

-Check the running status of the firewalld service using either the systemctl
+Check the running status of the firewalld service using either the systemctl or the firewall-cmd command.

 [root@server20 ~]# firewall-cmd --state